rpatrik96/rpatrik96.github.io/_drafts/2021-11-01-poc4-causal-queries.md

 **Note:** when $X_i$ causes $X_j$, then $X_i$ is also called a "causal variable".
 So for ensuring your mental health, please pay attention to the _intent_ of the respective author. _(By the way, did I just ask you to be a mind-reader?)_

 > If you came to this point, I tip my hypothetical hat.
 This was a mess, a huge mess.
 Although I really think that some polish helps to get an insight into what different causal concepts mean, this is an exaggeration.
 To ease the situation, **I am preparing a "Causal Dictionary,"** ~~also called as the "Holy Grail of The Students of Causal Taxonomy~~, to systematize causal concepts and their names.
-It will expand with future posts, its current version can be found [here]()
+It will expand with future posts, its current version can be found [here](/posts/2021/10/poc-causal-dictionary/).

 #### Assumptions